ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 Functional integration is the bridge between "I can do this exercise correctly on a mat" and "I can carry groceries, play with my kids, walk on uneven ground, and catch myself if I trip."

-Your nervous system doesn't just learn movements.
-It learns contexts.
-If you only practice stability lying down, your nervous system becomes very good at being stable lying down.
-It hasn't yet learned to recruit those same patterns when you're standing, walking, carrying something, or reacting quickly.
+Your nervous system doesn't just learn movements - it matches them to contexts.
+And so, if you only practice stability lying down, although your nervous system will master being stable in the position, it won't have learned to recruit those same patterns while you're standing, walking, carrying something, or reacting quickly.

 What functional integration involves: